 Paying all of the bills, not just groceries, can be really difficult for people on a tight budget.
 When money comes in, you might not be sure which bill you should pay first and if you don’t keep track of what you’re spending it on, it can be all too easy for the money to just slip away.

-An account like the thinkmoney Personal Account could help.
+An account like the thinkmoney Managed Current Account could help.
 It’s an alternative to high-street basic bank accounts.
 Unlike basic bank accounts it allows you to separate the money you need for important regular bills from the money you need for spending.
 This means you won’t accidentally spend money that was supposed to be kept for a vital bill – your financial commitments are put first.
 The account has a monthly fee, but it protects you from going overdrawn so there are no unexpected overdraft or returned item charges.